mlp6/mlp6.github.io/_pages/about.md

 (BME547L)](https://github.com/mlp6/Medical-Software-Design/) and Biomedical
 Circuit Analysis (BME790L).

-# Research
+# Latest Research News
-Latest research news will go here!
+[TODO]

-## Open-Source Software and Data Repositories
+# Open-Source Software and Data Repositories
 We highly value generating easily-accessible code and data for the research community.
 This list highlights some of our latest shared contributions:

 * [Acoustic Radiation Force FEM Tools](https://github.com/mlp6/fem): Templates for creating simulations of ARFI/SWEI excitations in elastic, viscoelastic and anisotropic media.
 LS-DYNA is the primary solver used in these simulations.